Bassist/composer

 year.

-Guitarist Mark Oi and Noertker (on
+Guitarist Mark Oi and

-electric bass) released a CD that
+Noertker (on electric bass) released a CD that

-documents their long-standing duo collaboration,
+documents their long-standing duo

-nOOi.
+collaboration, nOOi.

 In late spring Noertker

-travelled to London, Sidmouth, and Mexico City.
+travelled to London, Sidmouth, and Mexico

-The result is a three-part suite, Tricycle,
+City.
+The result is a three-part suite,

-inspired by his journeys.
+journeys.
 Noertker's Moxie

 performed the suite several times at the SIMM

-Series with his stalwart companions Annelise
+Series with his stalwart companions

-Zamula, Josh Marshall, Brett Carson, Amber
+Annelise Zamula, Josh Marshall, Brett Carson,

-Lamprecht, John Vaughn, Daniel Pearce, Jason
+Amber Lamprecht, John Vaughn, Daniel Pearce,

-Levis, Dave Mihaly, and Jordan Glenn.
+Jason Levis, Dave Mihaly, and Jordan Glenn.

 While in Mexico City,